rahuman23/SG-Nutanix101/info/clusterinfo.rst

 Cluster Assignments
 +++++++++++++++++++

-Refer to **YOUR NAME** in the table below for all critical environmental information, including IP addresses that you will use to complete the self-paced labs. **Please ensure you are using only the cluster details you have been assigned in order to not create issues for other participants.**
+Refer to **YOUR NAME** in the table below for all critical environmental information, including IP addresses that you will use to complete the self-paced labs.

-.. raw:: html
+**Please ensure you are using ONLY the cluster details you have been assigned in order to not create issues for other participants.
+When prompted during a lab, you will create resources using YOUR OWN initials (or name) to avoid duplicate, confusing resource names.
+For example, if your name is Dheeraj Danger Pandey, and you were creating a VM called VM1, you would name the VM DDP-VM1 (not XYZ-VM1).**

-  <iframe width="99%" height="450" frameborder="0" scrolling="no" src="https://nutanixinc-my.sharepoint.com/:x:/g/personal/matthew_bator_nutanix_com/EZ1ixb2RUHlBhZSq373eJLEBYmpuiQ6R1Bbn8PrHbsFKbw?e=f9qRHk&action=embedview&ActiveCell='APAC'!A1&Item='APAC'!A1%3AO289&wdDownloadButton=True&wdInConfigurator=True"></iframe>
+:html:`<iframe width="99%" height="450" frameborder="0" scrolling="no" src="https://nutanixinc-my.sharepoint.com/:x:/g/personal/matthew_bator_nutanix_com/EZ1ixb2RUHlBhZSq373eJLEBYmpuiQ6R1Bbn8PrHbsFKbw?e=f9qRHk&action=embedview&ActiveCell='EMEA'!A1&Item='EMEA'!A1%3AO319&wdDownloadButton=True&wdInConfigurator=True"></iframe>`

 .. note::